blazej-bucha/physical-geodesy-lecture-notes/README.md

 * The maps are produced using GMT.

-* The numerical examples are written in Python (requires NumPy, Matplotlib and SciPy), C and MATLAB.
+* The numerical examples are written in Python (require NumPy, Matplotlib and SciPy), C and MATLAB.

 Work in progress.